AsharibAli/AsharibAli/README.md

 • 📗 I'm currently Learning from Panaverse, PIAIC.<br>
 • 🚀 I'm a Consistent, Hard-working, and a Motivated person.<br>
 • 🌊 I'm specialize in Blockchain, AI, and Web Development, and I have expertise in Prompt Engineering.<br>
-• 📗 I'm currently Teaching Programming to Thousands of Students at GIAIC, and managing the official community of GIAIC on Discord as a Student Ambassador.<br>
+• 📗 I'm currently Teaching Programming to Thousands of Students at GIAIC, and managing & leading the official community of GIAIC on Discord as a Student Ambassador.<br>
 • ✨ I have 3+ years of tech experience in Products Development, Graphics & UI/UX Designs, Community Management, Content & Technical Writing.<br>
 • 📫 Reach me via Telegram DM (@AsharibAli).<br>